 On the third day, the festival continues with local traditional dance performances, as well as a procession of Mikoshi shrines, parades, and distribution of Manju (sweet buns).

 The Toyohashi Gion Festival and Fireworks have been canceled due to COVID-19.

 The Nippon Domannaka Festival or Domatsuri for short takes place every year for 3 to 4 days at the end of August in Nagoya.
 It is a dance festival and the largest festival of its kind in the central Japan region.

 Dance groups from all over Japan, and even across the world gather together in a dance competition, a spectacle of music and color.
 Each group tries to present their local culture through their costumes, music, and dance.

 The festival started in 1999 with 26 teams but has since grown to a spectacle that draws 210 teams with a total of more than 23000 performers and 1.85 million viewers.

 The Nippon Domannaka Matsuri 2020 was turned into an online event.
-Held from August 28.
-To 30.
+As for 2021, this year’s Domatsuri will be a hybrid event.
+Although some events are scheduled to take place in the city, their scale will be reduced considerably.
 You will be able to watch live streams on Youtube wherever you are in the world and even participate yourself.